by Bruce Wenning

+The tarnished plant bug is another hemipteran pest (see figure 12).
 This small, quick moving insect (when disturbed) makes small white and/or black (dead tissue) flecks in leaves on a large variety of plant hosts both woody and herbaceous.
-Garden plants commonly attacked are honeysuckle, rose, azalea, forsythia, dogwood, sumac, hydrangea, many fruits and vegetable crops and flowers such as Shasta daisy, coreopsis (tickseed), dahlia, purple coneflower (Echinacea), morning glory (ipomoea), lavender (lavendula), lupine (lupines), geranium (pelargonium), zinnia, mint, and many others (Pirone, 1978; Cranshaw, 2004).
+Garden plants commonly attacked are honeysuckle, rose, azalea, forsythia, dogwood, sumac, hydrangea, many fruits and vegetable crops and flowers such as Shasta daisy, coreopsis (tickseed), dahlia, purple coneflower (Echinacea), morning glory (ipomoea), lavender (lavendula), lupine (lupines), geranium (pelargonium), zinnia, mint (see figure 13), and many others (Pirone, 1978; Cranshaw, 2004).

 The tarnished plant bug (Lygus lineolaris) is a light brown insect about 1/3 of an inch long with a triangular yellow colored scutellum on its thorax.
 Like the four lined plant bug, it inserts its piercing-sucking mouthparts into leaf cells extracting sap.
 Nymphs are yellow to green in color, wingless and go through five instars before reaching adulthood (Gill et al, 1999; Ellis and Bradley, 1992).